Why are we serving?

 How do we understand service?

-In addition to the centrality of vocation, the ELCA has a particular framework for understanding missional engagement that is termed a “Theology of Accompaniment”.
+In addition to the centrality of vocation, the ELCA has a particular framework for understanding missional engagement that is termed a “Theology of Accompaniment.”
 We believe that God is already present and active in the communities we serve.
 As we enter the city of New Orleans, we understand that we are on holy ground and view our time of service as an exchange.
+MYLE attendees are providing services, but more importantly, partners are shepherding participants as they learn from those who are making a difference on the ground.
 We walk together on this journey, learning from one another and celebrating the gifts that God has given each of us to transform our communities.

 What is service learning?

 Service learning is a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities.
-DAYLE is incorporating this understanding into its service-learning project.
+MYLE is incorporating this understanding into the day of service.
 Participants will engage in the following ways:

-1. LEARNING - The project includes learning component that introduces participants to the organization, effort and experience.
+1. LEARNING - Each opportunity has a learning component that introduces participants to the organization, effort or experience.

-2. SERVING - Participants serve through hands-on opportunity to meet local leaders and build personal care kits.
+2. SERVING - Participants serve through hands-on opportunities that meet a need and provide experiential learning.

-3. REFLECTING - DAYLE participants will be given time to debrief their experience and uncover how God was and is active.
+3. REFLECTING - Congregations will be provided with materials to debrief their experience and uncover how God was active.

-4. DISCOVERING - DAYLE participants will take time to discern how God is calling them to use this experience in their home context.
+4. DISCOVERING - Congregations will take time to discern how God is calling them to use this experience in their home context.

-5. CELEBRATING - Participants will come together after the project to celebrate what has been done, what has been learned and lift up a new reality.
+5. CELEBRATING - Participants will come together at the end of the day to celebrate what has been done, what has been learned and lift up a new reality.